AliYmn/Reasoner-Multiprocessing/README.md

 # Solution
 This algorithm may not be correctly, but it can work for project or something.
 Let me explain how to solve it.

-Split all the rules and send all them to the reaseoner.
+Split all the rules and send all them to the reasoner.
 <img src="img/image_1.png">

 # Algorithm